vite-pwa/vite-plugin-pwa/docs/workbox/index.md

 # Getting Started

-**Workbox** is a huge package with a lot of modules to just make service worker development not to be a hassle and avoid dealing with low level service worker api.
+[**Workbox**](https://developers.google.com/web/tools/workbox/) is a massive package with many modules to make service worker development more enjoyable and remove the need to deal with the low-level service worker API.

-In this document we focus only on [workbox-build](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build) <outbound-link /> module from **Workbox**.
+In this document, we focus only on the [workbox-build](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build) <outbound-link /> module from **Workbox**.

 ## workbox-build module

-This module is for build process purpose (it is a `node` module), that is, `Vite Plugin PWA` will use it to build your service worker.
+This module is for build process purposes (a `node` module); that is, `Vite Plugin PWA` will use it to build your service-worker.

 We focus on 2 methods of this module: